 How Google came to dominate the search market is quite easy to understand “invest and keep investing in the infrastructure while investing in the best minds on the planet so that the algorithm which runs each time you search Google brings you relevant search results.

-This means that when you optimize your landing pages, you have to really optimize it using all the you can so that each visitor who visits your website does find the answers according to search queries they typed in Google.
+This means that when you optimize your landing pages, you have to really optimize it using all that you can so that each visitor who visits your website does find the answers according to search queries they typed in Google.

 I already showed you how you can easily optimize your landing pages, so now, take your optimization one step further and consider what will happen when your website visitor “does not find your website useful?” this is normal workings of online business world.
 So your aim must be to focus on keyword targeting precisely, so that the visitor stays on your landing pages longer.
 Google Analytics will help you to see visitor interaction including the bounce rate.
 Improve it.